 Egusi Ijebu is a type of Egusi soup recipe which originates from the Ijebu ode which is in the southwestern part of Nigeria in Ogun state.
 This soup is actually one of a kind.
 Unlike the popular Egusi soup, Egusi Ijebu is usually made with no spinach or leafy greens.

 Egusi Soup is mainly eaten in West Africa and it also is known as Agusi or Agushi in some parts of Africa.
-It has a considerable variation in its mode of preparation depending on each an individual’s geographical location.
+It has a considerable variation in its mode of preparation depending on each individual’s geographical location.
 For example, in Cameroon, cabbage leaves are sometimes added but in Nigeria, Egusi soup is often cooked with spinach or any leafy green.

 One of the most important steps in making this delicious Nigerian soup is to toast the Egusi seeds.
 During the toasting process, the seeds will make popping sounds like the ones you will get when making popcorn and you will know that the seeds are done when the seeds are lightly browned on the outside.
 By this time your kitchen will be filled with the pleasant smell of freshly toasted seeds.

 You may be wondering what can be done if you don’t have all the listed traditional spices and condiments?
 You can still make a delicious Nigerian soup by substituting the Egusi seeds with pumpkin seeds.
 You can skip the locust bean and Ogiri and replace the dried prawns with Smoked Fish.
 At this point you are making a simple but delicious Egusi soup or “Pumpkin seed soup” and not the Ijebu style.
 That sounds good, right?

 - The consistency of Egusi Ijebu is usually not thick but not watery at the same time so try to find a balance.

 - If you live outside Nigeria you can source for Ogiri at the African stores but if you are unable to find it, you can replace with seasoning cube.